squidfunk/mkdocs-material/docs/setup/building-for-offline-usage.md

 # Building for offline usage

-If you want to ship your documentation together with your product, MkDocs has you covered – with support from themes, [MkDocs] allows for building offline-capable documentation.
+If you want to ship your documentation together with your product, MkDocs has you covered – with support from themes, [MkDocs] supports building offline-capable documentation.
 Notably, Material for MkDocs offers offline support for many of its features.